-Q: What can I do if I am concerned?
+What can I do if I am concerned?

 The University will take your concerns seriously.
 Whilst we cannot discuss a student’s situation or circumstances with you (without their permission), including giving confirmation of whether they are attending the University, we can contact the student and offer appropriate help.
 It is then the student’s responsibility as to whether they choose to take advantage of that support and advice.

 We would advise you to explore the full set of Undergraduate Pages for detailed information on studying and living here, but this section details the key points in regards to Accommodation and Community Living.

-Q: What is the accommodation application process?
+What is the accommodation application process?

 All accommodation is allocated randomly through our automated allocation process, to ensure that offers of accommodation are as fair as possible.
 Some accommodation is inevitably more popular than others, which means we can’t always guarantee you will get your preferences.

 The University guarantees accommodation in University owned or our partner accommodation, which is privately owned, to students who meet certain criteria under the Fresher’s Guarantee.
 Among other criteria, to be eligible for this Guarantee students must apply for accommodation by:

-UK and EU Students – 31 May 2016
+UK and EU Students (Undergraduate Only) – 31 May 2018

-International Students – 31 July 2016
+International Students (Undergraduate and Postgraduate) – 31 July 2018

 For more information please visit our Guarantee Schemes page.

-Q: What University accommodation is available?
+What University accommodation is available?

 We offer a wide variety of accommodation over a number of villages.
 They range between:

-- single study bedroom accommodation based in cluster flats sharing kitchen and bathroom facilities
+single study bedroom accommodation based in cluster flats sharing kitchen and bathroom facilities

 en-suite accommodation, where each bedroom has its own bathroom but flats share kitchen facilities

-- studios and apartments, where residents have exclusive use of a kitchen and bathroom
+studios and apartments, where residents have exclusive use of a kitchen and bathroom

 Our detailed guide to accommodation is available to download.
 This includes a useful summary with prices and accommodation map.